itp-dwd/2020-spring/guides/databases-guide.md

 ## Why do we use database software?

 As mentioned above, we can run into limits of handling and storing data as flat files and *in-memory*.
 This is where database softwares come into handy.
 There are tons of different database softwares (now just referred to as "databases") out there.
 Each has its use cases and is optimized for different tasks (e.g. real-time vs. big data analysis vs. X, Y, Z).
 In general however, most/all databases have the following in common:
+* storage
 * indexing
 * querying

+### Storage

+Storage is obviously first and foremost the most important thing, however not all databases store data the same way.
+You can count on databases storing data in some way, shape, or form.
+The way that data are stored will depend on the database itself.

 ### Indexing